 Before you ever start cutting your hair, you need to get familiar with your clippers.
-Pick them up, get used to feeling them in your hands, turn them on, turn the off, and trying switching out different guards.
+Pick them up, get used to feeling them in your hands, turn them on, turn them off, and trying switching out different guards.

 You can even try adjusting the taper levels and speed setting if those apply to your set of clippers.
-You want to try to avoid a situation where you get halfway through your cut and have to go consult the manual.
+You want to try to avoid a situation where you get halfway through your cut and have to consult the manual.

-The first thing that you need to know about cutting your own hair is that you should always cut in the opposite direction that your hair grows.
+The first thing that you need to know about cutting your hair is that you should always cut in the opposite direction that your hair grows.

 This not only varies from person to person, but it varies on different parts of the head.
-If you are not sure which way your hair grows you can easily find out.
+If you are not sure which way your hair grows, you can easily find out.

 All you have to do is run your hand through your hair.
-The direction that gives you the least amount of resistance will be the direction in which your hair grows in and you will want to cut in that opposite of the direction.
+The direction that gives you the least amount of resistance will be the direction in which your hair grows in, and you will want to cut in that opposite of the direction.

 This will get the hair down to size and make it easier to deal with.
-After this you can change your guard to the shorter size or the size that you desire.
+After this, you can change your guard to the shorter size or the size that you desire.

 Cutting The Sides Of Your Head

-If you have ever paid attention at the barber’s shop, you probably noticed that most barbers cut from one side of the head and shift to the back of the head and then to the other side.
+If you have ever paid attention to the barber’s shop, you probably noticed that most barbers cut from one side of the head and shift to the back of the head and then to the other side.

-This isn’t the same motion that you want to follow when you are cutting your own hair at home.
+This isn’t the same motion that you want to follow when you are cutting your hair at home.
 You will want to do one side and then skip over to the other side.
 You can then do the back once you are done with both sides.
 Why does this matter?

-So, when you are going over the lower parts, you will want to make sure that you are using a lower numbered guard.
+So, when you are going over the lower parts, you will want to make sure that you are using a lower-numbered guard.
 This is especially true around the ears and sideburns.

 Cutting The Back Of Your Head

-It also helps if you try to listen to the sounds that the clippers are making.
+It also helps if you try to listen to the sounds that the Clippers are making.
 You have probably already noticed that the motor produces a different sound when it is going through longer hair and shorter hair.
 This also can help you determine what areas of the head you have and haven’t cut yet.

-Ctting The Top Of Your Head
+Cutting The Top Of Your Head

 You can always use hair clips to keep the longer parts of the hair held up while you trim the other areas and then later come back for the longer parts.